Alcala Case – Issues Involving Spanish Speakers

 Although Spanish is Juan’s first language, he speaks English very well and soon earned responsibilities for overseeing 12 part-time workers, all legal immigrants from various Central American countries.
 Responding to employee complaints about Juan allowing his team to speak Spanish on the shop floor, management quickly instituted an English-only policy.
 When Juan replied that enforcing English would be a barrier to communications, he and the entire team were fired for refusing to comply with the policy.

-If this case sounds familiar, call Hennig, Ruiz & Singh at to discuss your circumstances with our office.
+If this case sounds familiar, call Hennig, Kramer, Ruiz & Singh at to discuss your circumstances with our office.

 Office buildings owned and operated by the state of California are maintained by California’s Department of General Services (DGS).
 Several offices in downtown Los Angeles are part of DGS’s “L.A.
 Metro Region.”
 These buildings each have a staff of custodial staff, maintenance engineers and managerial employees who oversee building upkeep and maintenance.